No. 7 Gamecocks win SEC Tourney 67-62 over No. 16 Georgia - WTMJ

 AP Sports Writer

-GREENVILLE, S.C.
-(AP) — Aliyah Boston had 27 points and 10 rebounds as No. 7 South Carolina pulled away in the third quarter to beat No. 16 Georgia 67-62 and win its second straight SEC Tournament title — and sixth in the past seven years.

-It was a historic matchup that featured two Black head coaches in the title game for the first time in SEC history with South Carolina’s Dawn Staley and Georgia’s Joni Taylor.
+“We knew we didn’t want to lose,” said Boston, the tournament’s MVP with three double-double performances.

-The Gamecocks (22-4), twice the country’s No. 1 team this season, struggled down the stretch with three losses in their last seven games, including a defeat at No. 2 Texas A&M a week ago where they watched the Aggies cut down nets to celebrate an SEC regular-season title.
+The Gamecocks (22-4), twice the country’s No. 1 team this season, struggled down the stretch with three losses in their last seven games.

-But South Carolina righted things in a big way at the SEC Tournament.
+South Carolina, though, righted things in a big way at the SEC Tournament.
 It used big early runs to put away Alabama on Friday and No. 14 Tennessee on Saturday night to advance.
 This time, the Gamecocks broke open a tie game with a 9-0 run to close the third quarter.

 The Bulldogs closed to 65-62 on Que Morrison’s 3-pointer with 14.4 seconds left.
 Boston then followed with a pair of foul shots and South Carolina held on for its 14th straight victory over Georgia.